ratvec/ratvec/README.rst

 RatVec
 ======
-This tool generates low-dimensional vector representations for non-numeric entities such as text or biological sequences (e.g. DNA or proteins) via kernel PCA with rational kernels.
+This tool generates low-dimensional continuous distributed vector representations for non-numeric entities such as text or biological sequences (e.g. DNA or proteins) via kernel PCA with rational kernels.

 The current implementation accepts any input dataset that can be read as a list of strings.